-The newest addition to T and Brie's Stud collection, our Medium size Windows Studs, are a combination of beautifully octagonal faceted Rhodolite Garnets, cut in the gorgeous "Emerald" style, set into our Windows of Sterling, an open airy setting allowing light to enter the stones from all sides.
+The newest addition to T and Brie's Stud collection, our Large size Windows Studs, are a combination of beautifully octagonal faceted Rhodolite Garnets, cut in the gorgeous "Emerald" style, set into our Windows of Sterling, an open airy setting allowing light to enter the stones from all sides.

 We Antique our Sterling, naturally, and then hand-brush it before setting the gems, giving our Sterling adornments a satin, antiqued finish.
 Our Garnets are a rich red, exhibiting a beautiful translucency, enhanced by the fine cut, with the large "table", the top front of the gem.